Fiat S.p.A.: Metallurgical products

-Fiat owns Teksid S.p.A., the largest iron foundry group in the world with a production capacity of approximately 600,000 tons annually.
+Fiat owns Teksid, the largest iron foundry group in the world with a production capacity of approximately 600,000 tons annually.
 The company was established in December 1978, and designs and produces cylinder blocks, cylinder heads, exhaust manifolds, drive shafts, camshafts and other components for automobiles and commercial vehicles.

 Teksid, which is specialized in casting and processing iron, has plants in France, Portugal, Poland, Brazil, Mexico and China.

-Since 2007, Teksid S.p.A. runs also Teksid Aluminum S.r.l. a company specialized in casting and producing auto components from aluminium alloys.
+Since 2007, Teksid runs also Teksid Aluminum a company specialized in casting and producing auto components from aluminium alloys.

 Production systems

-Production systems are made mainly through Comau S.p.A. (now Comau Systems), which bought the American Pico, Renault Automation and Sciaky and produces industrial automation systems.
+Production systems are made mainly through Comau, which bought the American Pico, Renault Automation and Sciaky and produces industrial automation systems.
 In the 1970s and 1980s, the company became a pioneer in the use of industrial robotics for the assembly of motor vehicles.
 Fiat assembly plants are among the best automated and advanced in the world.

 Services

 An insurance company, Toro Assicurazioni, allowed Fiat to control a relevant part of this market (also with minor companies like Lloyd Italico) and to interact with some associated banks.
 Toro Assicurazioni was acquired by the giant insurance company Assicurazioni Generali and is no longer part of the Fiat Group.